You have been asked to schedule a presentation for your group or you need a local guide for your motor coach tour of Rocky Mountain National Park.

-Dave is a resident and well-known historian in Grand Lake, Colorado, and the only Certified Tour Guide in Grand County.
-His family homesteaded what is now the Grand Lake entrance to Rocky Mountain National Park, allowing him the opportunity to have a unique, detailed knowledge that no one else does.
-He appears in “The Living Dream: 100 Years of Rocky Mountain National Park”, a documentary appearing on PBS stations nationwide.
-He is a speaker for the Rocky Mountain National Park Centennial Speakers Series and conducts historic tours and seminars for Rocky Mountain National Park, Rocky Mountain Conservancy, Trail River Ranch education center, and is a Step-On guide for History Colorado.
+He is a well-known local historian, and appears in “The Living Dream: 100 Years of Rocky Mountain National Park” a documentary appearing on PBS stations nationwide.
+He conducts historic seminars and tours for Rocky Mountain National Park, Rocky Mountain Conservancy, Trail River Ranch education center and History Colorado.

 “It’s about the people.”